-Fair Value nfunded Imitments Redemption Frequency (If Currently Eligible) Redemption Notice Period Government agency fund (A) \$ 10,063,881 \$ - Daily 1 Day Real estate funds (B) 16,065,727 - Quarterly 90 Days Partnerships - equity (C) 2,274,604 235,671 Partnerships - fixed income (D) 4,199,998 - Monthly 10 Days Hedge fund of funds (E) 13,481,708 - Quarterly 70 Days Emerging markets equity funds (F) 3,828,458 - Monthly 10 Days International small cap equity fund (G) 1,785,872 - Monthly 8 Days Equity funds (H) 24,697,866 - Daily 1 Day Total investments measured at the NAV \$ 76,398,114
+1 / 1 Fair Value Unfunded Commitments Redemption Frequency Redemption Notice Period Real estate funds (A) \$ 17,326,662 \$ Quarterly 90 Days Partnerships - equity (B) 1,973,420 131,302 • Partnerships - fixed income (C) 19,730,050 - Monthly 10 Days Hedge fund of funds (D) 14,190,553 - Quarterly 70 Days Emerging markets equity funds (E) 4,478,516 - Monthly 10 Days International small cap equity fund (F) 2,153,600 - Monthly 8 Days Equity funds (G) 22,241,057 - Daily 1 Day Total investments measured at the NAV \$ 82,093,858

-- (A) This category includes government agency funds which trade daily on public markets. - (B) This category includes two open-ended real estate funds that invest in U.S. commercial real estate.
+- (A) This category includes two open-ended real estate funds that invest in U.S. commercial real estate.
 Periodic distributions from each fund are made as the underlying investments of the funds are liquidated.
-Redemptions can be made quarterly. - (C) This category includes two private equity fund of funds that invest primarily in U.S. and International Corporate Finance and Venture Capital.
+Redemptions can be made quarterly. - (B) This category includes two private equity fund of funds that invest primarily in U.S. and International Corporate Finance and Venture Capital.
 Distributions from each fund are made as the underlying investments of the funds are liquidated.
-It is estimated the underlying assets of the funds will be liquidated over the next three to five years. - (D) This category includes a commingled high yield bond fund which trades monthly.
-The underlying high yield bonds trade daily on public markets.
+It is estimated the underlying assets of the funds will be liquidated over the next three to five years. - (C) This category includes a commingled core fixed income fund and comingled private debt fund.
+The fixed income fund is a mutual fund that invests in core fixed income.
+The underlying bonds, and mutual fund, trade daily on public markets.
+The private debt fund focuses on lending to U.S. based middle market and small cap companies.
+The underlying loans have an average duration of 2-4 years.
+Periodic distributions from the fund are made as underlying loans are repaid.
+Redemptions can be made quarterly.